zepinglee/citeproc-js/manual/citeproc-doc.rst

 Setup and System Requirements
 -----------------------------

+The processor is written in Javascript, one of the interesting features of which is the lack of a standard method of I/O.  As a result, the processor must be wrapped in other code to get data in and out of it, and every installation is going to be a little different.
-The processor and its test framework can be run in three commonly available Javascript environments, using the scripts ``test.py`` or ``runtest.sh``.
-This manual does not cover the nitty-gritty of setting up the environment for these scripts, but the basic system requirements are described below.
-If you get stuck and want advice, or if you find something in this manual that is out of date or just wrong, please feel free to drop a line to the |link| `project list`_.
+This manual does not cover the nitty-gritty of setting up the environment for running the processor in a particular environment, but the basic system requirements are described below.
+If you get stuck and want advice, or if you find something in this manual that is out of date or just wrong, please feel free to drop a line to the |link|
+`project list`_.

 .. _`project list`: http://groups.google.com/group/citeproc-js